UMD-CS-STICs/389Lspring18/codelabs/codelab-01/README.md

 	$ git pull

-This is a good time to remind you to not publically share any of your solutions to these codelabs.
+This is a good time to remind you to not publicly share any of your solutions to these codelabs.
 However, you are more than welcome to collaborate with other students in this class.

 ### Python